wp-plugins/ultimate-wp-query-search-filter/readme.txt

 The 'divclass' is used to add your own class to the front-end search form.
 This class will be applied to each filter (taxonomy or meta field) and then you can use it for customize the design etc. To use the parameter, just simply add 'divclass' to the shortcode. eg. `[ULWPQSF id=3299 divclass=my_own_class]`

-= What if I don't want to display the title of the search form? =
+= What if I don't want to display the title of the search form? = Just set the `formtitle` attribute to 0 in the shortcode eg. `[ULWPQSF id=3299 formtitle="0"]`

-Just set the `formtitle` attribute to 0 in the shortcode eg. `[ULWPQSF id=3299 formtitle="0"]`
+= I want to put the string search input box on the top of the search form = Frist, you need to enable the string search at the form setting page, then on the shortcode add `text_position="top"`.
+Eg. `[ULWPQSF id=3299 text_position="top"]`.

 = How can I customize the plugin? =